Best General Contractor Software (2026 Compared)

 Change orders will kill your margin if you’re not tracking them.
 The client wants to swap out the countertops.
 The architect updates the window specs.
 The city requires a different fire rating on the sheathing.
 Every one of those changes has a cost, and if you’re not documenting them in real time, you’re eating it.
 Your software should let you create a change order on your phone, get the client’s approval right there, and have it automatically update the project budget.
 Good estimating and change order tools pay for themselves on the first job.

 Scheduling across trades is where most generic project management tools fall apart.
 You don’t just need a task list.
 You need Gantt-style views that show dependencies between trades.
+Our best construction scheduling software guide covers the platforms that handle multi-trade scheduling well.
 When the concrete pour gets delayed by rain, everything downstream shifts.
 Your PM shouldn’t need to call every sub individually to communicate that.
 The software should handle it.

 Client communication matters more than a lot of GCs realize.
 Homeowners especially want to know what’s happening on their project.
 If you’re not sending regular updates with photos and progress notes, they’re going to show up at the job site and start asking your subs questions.
 That’s bad for everyone.
 Good software gives your clients a portal or automated updates so they feel informed without blowing up your phone.